 Component and service calls

 An Akka service comprises many components.
-Such components might depend on one another, on other Akka services or even external services.
+These components might depend on one another, on other Akka services, or even external services.
 This section describes how to call other components and services from within an Akka service.

-Since Akka is an auto-scaling solution, components can be distributed across many nodes within the same service.
-That’s why calls between Akka components is done via a client rather than through normal method calls, the receiving component instance may be on the same node, but it may also be on a different node.
+Since Akka is an auto-scaling solution, components run distributed across many nodes within the same service.
+That’s why calls between Akka components are done via a client rather than through regular method calls.
+The receiving component instance may be on the same node, but it may also be on a different node.

-Requests and responses are always serialized to JSON between the client and the component.
+Requests and responses are always serialized to JSON during transmission between the client and the component.

 Component Client

-The akka.javasdk.client.ComponentClient is a utility for making calls between components in a type-safe way.
-To use the ComponentClient you need to inject it into your component via the constructor:
+The akka.javasdk.client.ComponentClient is a utility for making type-safe calls between components within an Akka service.
+To use the ComponentClient, you need to inject it into your component via the constructor:

 @Acl(allow = @Acl.Matcher(principal = Acl.Principal.INTERNET))